 - Does the hosting environment have redundant firewalls to protect against malware and intrusion?

 - Do their backups (and schedules), redundancy and disaster recovery practices meet the standards required by your own business’s IT department?

 - Do you know where (and in what legal jurisdiction) your data is stored and does that meet the data storage requirements of your business?

-- Is the solution hosted with a third party and if so, are they reputable and do they meet the needs of your IT department and business?
+- Is the solution hosted by a third party and if so, are they reputable and do they meet the needs of your IT department and business?

 - Do you know who has access to your data?
 Only service provider employees or third parties?

 - Are service provider employees that have access to your data vetted and are they bound by Codes of Ethics and non-disclosure agreements?
 Is your company’s data stored completely separately from that of other clients’ data and if not, what protections are in place to ensure data privacy?